ReproNim/brainhack_ohbm18/reproducibility_basics/presentation/presentation.md

 ---
 layout: false

-### Building a Docker image with Datalad and jupyetr notebook
+### Building a Docker image with Datalad and jupyter notebook

 - creating a Dockerfile
 ```bash